ant

 Cracks and Gaps: Easy Access Points for Ants

-Black ants are experts at finding the smallest openings to enter your home.
-Cracks in walls, gaps around windows, and openings in door frames provide perfect entry points.
-Ants can slip through even the tiniest crevices to access your indoor food and moisture sources.
+Another reason for black ants in house environments is the easy access points they find around your home.
+Cracks in walls, gaps around windows, and openings in door frames are all common entry points.
+Ants can slip through the tiniest crevices to access food and moisture inside your home.

 Pheromone Trails: How Ants Find Their Way